For any other queries please contact Fun Flippers via the link below!

 Is parking available at the pool?

-There is ample free parking at Trelor's swimming pool, plus all areas of the venue are fully wheelchair accessible.
+There is ample free parking at Treloar's swimming pool, plus all areas of the venue are fully wheelchair accessible.
+There is onsite parking available at Stepping Stones from 4:30pm on school days or alternatively, Heather Way car park just across the road.

 What happens if I leave something at the swimming pool?